What is pH?

-For example, despite lemons being acidic, the end-products they produce after digestion and assimilation are alkaline.
+For example, despite lemons being acidic, the end-result they produce after digestion and assimilation is alkaline.
 Likewise, meat will test alkaline before digestion, but leaves an acidic residue in the body.
-So, all meat and animal products are acid-forming.
+All meat and animal products are acid-forming.

 Does lifestyle impact pH too?

-A lifestyle that involves a lot of stress, less sleep and exercise stimulates acid-formation in the body.
-Whereas, a lifestyle that includes physical activity and good amount of sleep reduces the acid-formation and increases alkalinity in the body.
+A lifestyle that involves a lot of stress, less sleep and lack of exercise stimulates acid-formation in the body.
+Whereas, a lifestyle that involves physical activity and sufficient sleep reduces the acid-formation and increases alkalinity in the body.